vcuse/elefante/Cobot_SetUp_and_Dev_Doc.md

     - On Joints 1 and 5, there is a block restricting the servos movement at 180 degrees/-180 degrees.
 Once this block is hit, the joint will stop movement.
     - Joints 2, 3, and 4 are restricted by other joints.
         - Joint 2's rotational limits: -140 degrees to 140 degrees
+            - Exact Limits: -133 degrees to 145 degrees
         - Joint 3's rotational limits: -160 degrees to 160 degrees
+            - Exact Limits: -175 degrees to 133 degrees
-        - Joint 4's rotational limits: -165 degrees to 150 degrees (weird)
+        - Joint 4's rotational limits: -165 degrees to 150 degrees
+            - Exact Limits: 73 degrees to 24 degrees
+            - Standing straight up is -135 degrees
     - There is no block nor are there restrictions on joint 6.

 Min and Max Angles According to the Python API: